djoveryde/Phoenix/README.md

 ## Chat

-Feel free to drop in on the Contigo Discord chat [here](https://discord.gg/cNpacKk)
+Feel free to drop in on the Phoenix Discord chat [here](https://discord.gg/Qfppqxf)

 ## Contributing

-Please read the [guide](https://github.com/djoveryde/Contigo/blob/master/CONTRIBUTING.md) on how to contribute - Contigo always needs improvements :smile:
+Please read the [guide](https://github.com/djoveryde/Phoenix/blob/master/CONTRIBUTING.md) on how to contribute - Phoenix always needs improvements :smile:

 ## Build Requirements
 * Java 8u101 JDK or higher
 * `JAVA_HOME` defined on your OS

-## Building djoveryde/Contigo
+## Building djoveryde/Phoenix
 * Checkout project
   * You can use IDE or clone from console:
-  `git clone -b 1.12.x https://github.com/djoveryde/Contigo.git`
+  `git clone -b 1.12.x https://github.com/djoveryde/Phoenix.git`
 * Setup
   * Auto: `setup.sh`
   * Manual: